-For six years (1991 – 1997), Sister Claudette was President of the Maryknoll Sisters Congregation, visiting and encouraging Sisters in their ministries around the world.
-She wrote the “Afterward” of Penny Lernoux’s book, Hearts on Fire, The Story of the Maryknoll Sisters.
-Sister Claudette’s newest book is On the Threshold of the Future, is available through Orbis Books.
+For six years (1991 – 1997), Sister Claudette, as the elected President of the Maryknoll Sisters Congregation, visited and encouraged Sisters in their ministries around the world.
+She wrote the “Afterward” of Penny Lernoux’s book, “Hearts on Fire, The Story of the Maryknoll Sisters.”
+Sister Claudette’s book “On the Threshold of the Future,” was published at Maryknoll by Orbis Books.

-Returning to the States in 2003, Sister Claudette continued to share her gifts, giving retreats, teaching, and writing On the Threshold of the Future, a book about the spirituality of Maryknoll Sisters founder, Mother Mary Joseph Rogers.
+Returning to the States in 2003, Sister Claudette continued to share her gifts, giving retreats, teaching, and writing her newest book, “On the Threshold of the Future,” a book about the spirituality of Mother Mary Joseph Rogers, foundress of the Maryknoll Sisters.
 The book received second prize for Biographies at the 2012 Catholic Media Conference.

 She was assigned to Bangladesh in 2013 where she instructed seminarians at Holy Spirit Seminary in Dhaka.
 She would not have wanted to be anywhere else.
 For her, this is where God had planted her, and she took joy in the enthusiasm she saw in the young seminarians’ eyes as she unpacked the Scriptures for them each day.
 In this task, and in every work she has done in her years with Maryknoll, is that ongoing desire to make tangible, real and livable a faith that continues to inform and transform her life and the lives of her students.